This page was most recently updated on May 8th, 2025

 SECTION 11.05 Monthly Reports.

-The Board of Advisors shall require monthly reports of the corporation’s fiscal condition compiled or caused to be compiled by the Treasurer who shall also compile an annual report concerning the financial status and condition of the Corporation.
+The Board of Advisors shall require monthly reports of the corporation’s fiscal condition compiled or caused them to be compiled by the Treasurer who shall also compile an annual report concerning the financial status and condition of the Corporation.
 The Board of Advisors may also require any additional reports they consider necessary at their sole discretion.

 SECTION 11.07 Proceeds of Benefit Events.

-B. The reigning Prince and Princess Royal shall designate the proceeds of the “Prince and Princess Royal Ball” to the benefit cause of their choice.
+B. The reigning Prince Royal, Princess Royal, and/or Princex/Princet Royal shall designate the proceeds of the “PR Ball” to the cause of their choice.
 [Amended on 03/16/2008, 02/10/2013, General Membership Meeting.]

 ARTICLE XII: CONTRIBUTIONS